leamas/system-config-repo/README.md

 This is a small GUI tool aimed to simplify packaging 3-rd party yum repositories.
-It's basically just a dead simple view where users can enable/disable, view the source file and list the packages.
+It's basically just a dead simple view where users can enable/disable, view the source file and list the packages in a repository file usually found in /etc/yum.repos.d

 In the examples directory are a number of packaged repos.
 The packaging includes both desktop files and gnome appdata.
 Thus a repo packaged this